Early Life and the US Army Air Corp

 The opportunity to transition his aeronautical breathing technology to the civilian world presented itself in the mid-1950’s, in part due to the polio epidemic that was sweeping Europe and the United States.

 Polio sickened and paralyzed thousands of people, mostly children.
-Iron Lungs were employed to assist patients with paralytic anterior poliomyelitis.
-These cumbersome expensive machines, while effective, were crude.
-They were hard to transport and severely limited a patient’s mobility.
+Iron Lungs were employed to assist patients with paralytic anterior poliomyelitis and became a viable solution for its time, but proved to be cumbersome, expensive, and hard to transport which limited the patient's mobility.

-During the late 50’s and 60’s, Dr. Bird’s first commercially available respirator, the Mark 7 was used to successfully wean patients off the Iron Lung.
-This marked the birth of modern respiratory pressure ventilation as we know it today.
-Capitalizing on his success, he sought out the most hopeless cases of acute or chronic cardiopulmonary disease on which to test his medical respirator.
-Countless lives were saved, but the loss of other lives drove Dr. Bird to search for new answers and better ways to heal the lung.
+During this period, Dr. Bird invented the Mark 7 which was the first respirator used to wean patients off the Iron Lung successfully.
+His invention marked the birth of modern respiratory pressure ventilation as we know it today.
+Capitalizing on the Mark 7's success and commercial availability, he sought out the most critical cases of acute and chronic cardiopulmonary disease to test his medical respirator.
+Countless lives were saved, but the loss of other lives motivated Dr. Bird to search for more answers and better ways to heal the lung.
 By 1958 “The Bird” as it was known, was the first highly reliable, low-cost, mass-produced medical pressure respirator in the world.

-Even Fidel Castro requested 100 Bird respirators from the U.S. Government as part of a bribe to release prisoners captured during the Bay of Pigs.
+Into the 1960's, Dr. Bird's inventions had become world renown and began to achieve mainstream status.
+His respirators were referenced in TV shows, like Dr. Kildare, and Fidel Castro requested Bird respirators from the U.S. Government as part of an arrangement to release prisoners captured during the Bay of Pigs.

 One of the hallmarks of Dr. Bird’s genius was his ability to identify opportunities and act upon them.
-During the Vietnam War, he realized that soldiers were dying because there was limited treatment available during transport from the field.
-His solution was to modify helicopters with respirators and add trauma equipment in order to stabilize combat patients en route to the hospital.
+During the Vietnam War, he realized that soldiers were dying because there were limited treatment options available for transport from the field.
+His solution was to modify helicopters with respirators and add trauma equipment to stabilize combat patients en route to the hospital.
 This breakthrough ultimately led to civilian life flight and EMT ambulances as we know them today.

 Improvement as a Way of Life

-Dr. Bird turned his focus to research in the late 70’s and early 80’s.
-He wanted to improve his mechanical respirators.
-The result is the break through of pulsatile Flow Venitlation.™ Flow Ventilation™ is an elegant solution that rapidly pulses good air into the furthest airways of the lung and gently loosens and carries mucus and debris out.
-This allows the lung tissue to rest and heal.
-The Phasitron® Flow Ventilator is an open circuit which accommodates any patient lung volume regardless of compliance.
-The Phasitron® Flow Ventilator works equally well in all patient populations from NICU/PICU to ICU/clinical and outpatient situations.
-Today Bird Flow Ventilators are used around the world under every conceivable condition.
-The bottom line is that the technology saves lives.
+Dr. Bird turned his focus to research in the late 70’s and early 80’s, looking to improve his mechanical respirators.
+The result of his R&D was the discovery of Pulsatile Flow Ventilation®, the life-changing solution that rapidly pulses good air into the furthest airways of the lung and gently loosens and carries mucus and debris out.
+Flow Ventilation® allows the lung tissue to rest and heal.
+Following the success of his Flow Ventilators, Dr. Bird established Percussionaire, his family-run company dedicated to creating Flow Ventilation® devices that improve and save lives.
+Today, Bird Flow Ventilators are used around the world under every conceivable condition.

-Dr. Bird has received numerous awards and accolades including the Presidential Citizens Medal from President George W. Bush and the National Medal of Technology and Innovation from President Barack Obama.
-However, he feels that his legacy is about the lives he has saved, pioneering an industry where none existed, and knowing that he has taught generations of physicians who will continue advancing his work.
+Dr. Bird retired from Percussionaire at the age of 90 but continued to receive numerous awards and accolades including the Presidential Citizens Medal from President George W. Bush and the National Medal of Technology and Innovation from President Barack Obama.